Taskbar: Amiga

 AmigaOS featured various third party implementations of the taskbar concept, and this inheritance is present also in its successors.
 For example, AmiDock, born as third-party utility, has then been integrated into AmigaOS 3.9 and AmigaOS 4.0.
 The AROS operating system has its version of Amistart that is provided with the OS and free to be installed by users, while MorphOS has been equipped with a dock utility just like in AmigaOS or Mac OS X.

 Microsoft Windows

 The default settings for the taskbar in Microsoft Windows place it at the bottom of the screen and includes from left to right the Start menu button, Quick Launch bar, taskbar buttons, and notification area.
 The Quick Launch toolbar was added with the Windows Desktop Update and is not enabled by default in Windows XP.
 Windows 7 removed the Quick Launch feature in favor of pinning applications to the taskbar itself.
-On Windows 8 and Windows Server 2012, a hotspot located in the bottom-left corner of the screen replaced the Start button, although this change was reverted in Windows 8.1 and Windows Server 2012 R2.
+In Windows 8 and Windows Server 2012, a hotspot located in the bottom-left corner of the screen replaced the Start button, although this change was reverted in Windows 8.1 and Windows Server 2012 R2.